 Study 1 seeks to advance current understanding of how pride and guilt influence pro-environmental behavior.

-Study 2.
-This study teases apart the influences of anticipated vs. experienced emotions on pro-environmental behavior.
+Studies 2 and 3.
+These studies teases apart the influences of anticipated vs. experienced emotions on pro-environmental behavior.

 Funding acknowledgement: This project was funded by the OSU Sustainable and Resilient Economy Discovery Theme and OSU Decision Sciences Collaborative.